 The Bank undertakes credit risk by offering loans, guarantees, and other credit products.
 Credit risk is the primary risk factor in the Bank's operations and taking on credit risk is a core activity of the Bank.
 The Bank has policies and procedures for accepting, measuring, and managing credit risk.
-The objective of credit risk management is to achieve an appropriate balance between risk and return along with minimising potential adverse effects of credit risk on the Bank's financial performance.
+The objective of credit risk management is to achieve an appropriate balance between risk and return while minimising potential adverse effects of credit risk on the Bank's financial performance.

-At the end of 2021, the Bank's maximum exposure to credit risk amounted to ISK 1,568bn, compared to ISK 1,470bn at year-end 2020.
-The loan portfolio grew by 7.9% in 2021, compared to an 11.9% increase in the previous year.
-In 2021, the uncertainty that followed the COVID-19 pandemic was reduced and economic conditions improved.
-This led to a lower share of loans with significant increase in credit risk, currently at 9.6% compared to 15.6% the year before.
-Credit risk accounted for 89% of capital requirements under Pillar 1 and credit risk and credit concentration risk accounted for 79% of the total capital requirements, as determined in SREP.
+At the end of 2022, the Bank's maximum exposure to credit risk amounted to ISK 1,756bn, compared to ISK 1,567bn at year-end 2021.
+The loan portfolio grew by 9.2% in 2022, compared to 7.9% increase in the previous year.
+As the COVID-19 pandemic came to a halt, most were hoping that the year 2022 would yield to a period of greater equilibrium.
+The year has, however, been characterised by significant volatility in the global economy and financial markets, following Russia's invasion of Ukraine.
+Although inflation has proven more stubborn and interest rates have risen in the past year, the share of loans with significant increase in credit risk continued to decrease in 2022, currently at 2.5% compared to 9.6% the year before.
+Credit risk accounted for 89% of capital requirements under Pillar 1 and credit risk and credit concentration risk accounted for 83% of the total capital requirements, as determined in SREP.